Archandan35/LexAI/image/design.md

 SECTION: Notification Preferences

 Promotional
-Get notified about new features, updates and offers from Swipe.
+Get notified about new features, updates and offers from   CoreX.
                                                [ ON ]

 ────────────────────────────────────────────────────────────────────────────